HerXayah/road-to-yuzu-without-switch/README.md

 Inside of Yuzu, click `File -> Open Yuzu folder`.
 This will open the Yuzu configuration folder inside of explorer.

-Create a folder called "keys" and copy the keyfile you got from [Reddit](https://www.reddit.com/r/NewYuzuPiracy/) or anywhere else in there.
-A viable place to get keys is [128 Bit Bay](https://rentry.org/128bbkeys).
+Create a folder called "keys" and copy the keyfile you got from [128 Bit Bay](https://rentry.org/128bbkeys).

 Note: The File name should be prod.keys, not prod.keys.txt.